Model Camille Kostek Stuns In String Bikini For First ‘Sports Illustrated’ Swimsuit Cover

 “I’m going to keep posting bikini photos when I feel like it, and it’s just the cherry on top when I get emails and messages from you saying that I inspire you and I encourage you to love the skin that you’re in.
 That’s why I do it,” Camille told her followers.

 Kostek recently opened up about her positive body image during an interview with The Improper Bostonian last year.
-The model revealed that her parents instilled that trait in her, and that she grew up in a home where there were no scales, adding that her mother is her biggest inspiration.
+The model revealed that her parents instilled that trait in her and that she grew up in a home where there were no scales, adding that her mother is her biggest inspiration.

 Fans can see more of Camille Kostek’s life with Rob Gronkoswki and her sexy modeling shots by following her on Instagram.